S545020/assignment2-Nayakanti/README.md

 | Momos | Kolkata| $10 |
 | Pani Puri | Maharashtra | $5 |
 | Fish Fry | Kolkata | $25 |
+---
+# Block Quotes usage in Markdown language
+> Life is from the inside out.
+When you shift on the inside life shifts on the outside. *Marcus Aurelius*

+> The Happiness of your life depends on the quality of your thougths. *Seneca*